Maigret (1960 TV series): Guests

+Rupert Davies took up the role as the Police Judiciaire detective Commissaire Jules Maigret in 1960, after Basil Sydney, who had played Maigret in the pilot episode, was unable to continue.

 Although staying largely true to the storyline of the books, the series featured only three of Maigret's team of detectives (the "faithful four"), omitting any casting for Janvier, although the character is mentioned in several episodes.

 The choice of Davies to play Maigret was enthusiastically approved by Simenon himself.
 Remembering the role in a 1964 interview Davies said "When Andrew Osborn, the producer of the show, offered me the part on Good Friday in 1960, I knew very little about Maigret.
 I knew he was a famous French fictional detective, but that was all."
 Rather than read the books to get the feel for the character, Davies thought it would be better to meet Maigret's creator and hear from him how he saw the character.
 The BBC agreed and a meeting was arranged between Davies and Simenon in Lausanne.

 "The moment Simenon saw me he shouted: "C'est Maigret, c'est Maigret.
 You are the flesh and bones of Maigret!"
 Davies later remembered.
 "That was a wonderful beginning.
 Then he drove us to his lovely château in the village of Échandens, where I met his wife.
 Later he began to coach me in Maigret's idiosyncrasies."

 Simenon himself said of Davies "At last, I have found the perfect Maigret!"